admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

   - A short **letter of motivation**
   - A **CV**
   - The **Transcripts of Records** for both Bachelor and Master degrees, containing the list of courses taken and grades achieved
-  - Names and email addresses of people who could provide a recommendation/reference letter (between two and five)
+  - Names and email addresses of three people who could provide a recommendation/reference letter
   - Additional relevant documents: diplomas, certificates, theses, project reports, or published articles

+The provided documents and certificates will be checked for authenticity.

 The letter of motivation's purpose is to assess your interest and motivation in pursuing research in the field of Decentralized Resource-constrained Machine Learning, and the match with the eDIAMOND project's goals.
 For example, you can mention: